MicroFocus/octane-tfs-plugin/README.md

 2. Run setup.exe
 3. Configure all relevant fields following the [Configure the setup](https://github.com/MicroFocus/octane-tfs-plugin#configure-the-setup) guide

+**Pay attention to your TFS main and update version when downloading the setup.
+If the main and update version of your TFS does not match the version specified with the setup - the plugin may not work!**

 ### Configuring the TFS ci plugin to connect to ALM Octane
 #### Before you configure the connection:
 1. Ask the ALM Octane shared space admin for an API access Client ID and Client secret.
 The plugin uses these for authentication when